vyadh/nutest/README.md

 ## Roadmap

-- Test report in standard format (cargo test JSON or nextest / JUnit XML)
+- Test report in standard format (cargo test JSON or nextest / JUnit XML).
-- Generate test coverage
+- Generate test coverage.
+- Custom reporters.
+Explain use of store to translate from eventing to collected data.

 ## Possible Enhancements

-- Test timing
+- Test timing.
-- Funky dynamic terminal UI
+- Funky dynamic terminal UI.
-- Suite/test exclusions
+- Suite/test exclusions.
-- Ensure the two levels of parallelism is core friendly by default given subprocesses, but also allow max to help with I/O bound tests.
 - File stem pattern for gobbing to allow running tests in any file not just test ones
 - Optionally allow running ignored tests.
+- Streaming test results.
+Each suite is run in a separate nu process via `complete` and therefore each suite's results are not reported until the whole suite completed.
+There are some limitations here due to Nushell not being able to run processes concurrently.
+However, we may be able to stream the events and avoid the `complete` command to resolve this.
+- Per-suite concurrency control (e.g. `#[sequential]` or `#[disable-concurrency]` annotation).
+- Reporter that provides a diff of expected and actual output.

 ## Alternatives